Read This First

 Prompt 1: Why do chain-of-thought (CoT) prompts outperform standard prompts?
 Are Kahneman’s system 1 and system 2 thinking modes relevant here?

-The central claim is this: Chain-of-Thought (CoT) prompts are a technique used in artificial intelligence and natural language processing to enhance the performance of models by encouraging them to think through problems step-by-step, similar to human reasoning.
+In plain terms: Chain-of-Thought (CoT) prompts are a technique used in artificial intelligence and natural language processing to enhance the performance of models by encouraging them to think through problems step-by-step, similar to human reasoning.

 CoT prompts help decompose complex problems into simpler sub-tasks.
 This breakdown makes it easier for the model to handle each part of the problem individually, leading to more accurate and reliable solutions.